ivancea/hammerfight-io/README.md

 ## How to run

+> For cloud deployments, check [Cloud deployment](#cloud-deployment).

 The server will open on the configured port, and will also serve the frontend.

 ### Environment variables

-Check `.env.defaults` to see the available environment variables.
+Check [server/env.ts](server/env.ts) to see the available environment variables.
-You can copy it to `.env` and change the values there, or define the values directly.
+You can copy `.env.defaults` to `.env` and change the values there, as a starting point.

 ### With Node 20